lynkos/lynkos.github.io/README.md

 > Current features are actively being optimized and improved

 Includes (but is not limited to):
+* Resizable and movable windows
+  * Supported on both desktop and mobile
 * **Mail**
   * Send me an email directly, without leaving the site!
   * Includes reCAPTCHA to prevent spam